NIW vs EB-1 Green Card | Similarities & Differences

 EB-1 vs NIW Benefits

-Because the requirements between the NIW vs EB1, a person would rarely be qualified for both the EB-1 and the NIW.
+Although the requirements between the NIW and EB-1 differ, a person may qualify for both.
 However, those who do qualify for both have a choice to make based on the benefits.

-• An EB-1 may be easier to have approved than an NIW, depending on your situation, as NIW cases are carefully examined.
+• An EB-1 may be easier to have approved than an NIW, depending on your situation, as NIW cases are carefully examined and the rates of denial have increased in recent years.

 • The EB-1 has the potential to have a much shorter waiting time due to the visa bulletin and priority dates, particularly for India and China.